Polyvector fields and polydifferential operators associated with Lie pairs: Introduction

 \subsection{Acknowledgements}

-We would like to thank Martin Bordemann, Damien Broka, Zhuo Chen, Olivier Elchinger, Vasiliy Dolgushev, Camille Laurent-Gengoux, Hsuan-Yi Liao, Kirill Mackenzie, Rajan Mehta, Jim Stasheff, Yannick Voglaire, and Luca Vitagliano for fruitful discussions and useful comments.
+We would like to thank Martin Bordemann, Damien Broka, Zhuo Chen, Olivier Elchinger, Vasiliy Dolgushev, Camille Laurent-Gengoux, Hsuan-Yi Liao, Kirill Mackenzie, Rajan Mehta, Jim Stasheff, Luca Vitagliano, and Yannick Voglaire for fruitful discussions and useful comments.
+We are grateful to an anonymous referee for many insightful comments and suggestions which led to sensible improvements in the presentation of our results.
 Stiénon is grateful to Université Paris~7 for its hospitality during his sabbatical leave in 2015--2016.